n1tsu/generic-onvif-server/README.md

 ONVIF protocol works with `Profiles` that contain `Configurations` for the different features (PTZ, Imaging, Media).
 `Profiles` are also linked with PTZ presets positions.
-Currently, default profile and configuration are hardcoded and modifications don't work or are dropped when reloading the program.
-The goal is to load and save those configurations directly inside files.

 ## Camera